 5. Build Authority

 Apart from creating your own content, you can leverage content curation to share quality content that is useful to your audience.
-Facebook, Instagram and LinkedIn are great for curating content.
+Facebook, Instagram, and Youtube are great for curating content.
 So, find engaging and informative posts, videos, and other content that companies and professionals in your niche are creating and share them.

 However, before doing that, consider identifying the right topics to share.
 You don’t want to fill your pages with random posts of different topics in various niches.
 Use tools like Buzzsumo.com to see what is trending and getting the most shares on specific social media platforms.